sugolov/GWAS-Workshop/README.md

 # GWAS Workshop
-A repository containing guides, gene expression data, and scripts for a Genome-Wide Association Study workshop for high school students.
+A repository containing guides, gene expression data, and scripts for a Genome-Wide Association Study workshop.

 This workshop performs three Genome-Wide Association Studies on endoplasmic reticulum aminopeptidase 2 gene expression data collected by the
 Illumina microarray of HapMap3 individuals, having significant overlap with 1000 Genomes Project individuals.
 The association tests are performed with